visulima/visulima/packages/connect/README.md

   .put(
     async (req, res, next) => {
       // You may want to pass in NextApiRequest & { isLoggedIn: true }
-      // in createRouter generics to define this extra property if (!req.isLoggedIn) throw new Error("thrown stuff will be caught");
+      // in createNodeRouter generics to define this extra property if (!req.isLoggedIn) throw new Error("thrown stuff will be caught");
       // go to the next in chain
       return next();